 As well as being a live solo performer of his poetry, Brian Johnstone is the poet/reader with Trio Verso, also featuring Richard Ingham (saxes, bass clarinet) and Louise Major (bass).
 Performing poetry & jazz improv since 2007, the trio has appeared at festivals and literary venues across Scotland, making its first appearance in England in 2011 at the Ted Hughes Festival.
 Their CD Storm Chaser appeared in 2010.

 Previous to this his musical collaborators have included clarsach player Wendy Stewart with whom he performed extensively in the 90s, appearing at Celtic Connections, the Edinburgh International Book Festival and on BBC Radio Scotland, and jazz saxophonist Ben Bryden with whom he has performed at various events in New York.

-Brian Johnstone has also worked with composers Rebecca Rowe, with whom he was commissioned by Cappella Nova to create Elegy for Colum Cille, premiered in London in 2000, and Richard Ingham who arranged his poem sequence Robinson for 20 piece jazz orchestra, soloists and narrators, premiered at the On The Rocks festival in 2011.
+Brian Johnstone has also worked with composers Rebecca Rowe, with whom he was commissioned by Cappella Nova to create Elegy for Colum Cille, premiered in London in 2000, and Richard Ingham who arranged his poem sequence Robinson for 20 piece jazz orchestra, soloists and narrators, premiered at the On The Rocks festival in 2011 and subsequently performed at the Byre Theatre, St Andrews and the Wigton Book Festival.

 The recipient of a Scottish Arts Council Writer’s Bursary in 1998, Brian Johnstone has also received a number of Development Awards from both the SAC and Creative Scotland.
 In 2015 he was shortlisted for Creative Scotland's Gavin Wallace Fellowship.
 A prizewinner in the National Poetry Competition in 2000, he has won several other competitions, including the Writers’ Bureau Prize, the Mallard Prize and Poetry at the Fringe during the Edinburgh Festival.